-For dynamic grant and configured grant type 2, this field configures the values of the PSFCH to PUCCH gap.
+For dynamic grant and configured grant type 2, this field configures the values (in number of slot lengths) of the PSFCH to PUCCH gap.
 The field PSFCH-to-HARQ_feedback timing indicator in DCI format 3_0 selects one of the configured values of the PSFCH to PUCCH gap.